Bone Grafting Walnut Creek, CA

 Before we are able to place a Dental Implant, most patients will require a simple procedure, performed in office, called a bone graft.
 Though it may sound intimidating, a bone graft is actually quite simple and minimally painful.
 During your evaluation, one of our dentists, Dr. Keith or Dr. Gibbs, will evaluate the strength and density of the bone present and offer the patient information on the prospect of success based on the bone, along with information on bone grafting.

-At Dental Implant Center at Walnut Creek, we can very simply help you rebuild deteriorated bone, preparing your jaw for in-depth dental restoration that will improve function and aesthetics.
+At the Dental Implant Center at Walnut Creek, we can very simply help you rebuild deteriorated bone, preparing your jaw for in-depth dental restoration that will improve function and aesthetics.

 Why Would I Need a Bone Graft?If bone is not continually stimulated with pressure and motion, it will atrophy.
 We often think of atrophy in other areas of the body, such as an arm that has been in a cast for weeks, or a patient who has spent extended time in a hospital bed, but we may not think about atrophy in our jaw bone.
 Without the pressure of a tooth near the jaw bone, along with the motion of chewing with that tooth, the bone deteriorates and loses mass.
 This is also known as bone reabsorption.
 This process is what gives older patients that older look that we know to mean they have lost their teeth.

 Once reabsorption occurs, the jaw is no longer wide or strong enough to support having a tooth implant placed.
 Implants are a titanium metal device, that resembles a screw, that we place directly into your jaw bone.
 Without solid levels of bone present, the implant does not have the structure it needs to be strong.
 In order to be a candidate for a tooth implant, we need to place a bone graft.
-By taking the time in preparation, our prosthodontists at Dental Implant Center at Walnut Creek can help the procedure be much more successful.
+By taking the time in preparation, our prosthodontists at the Dental Implant Center at Walnut Creek can help the procedure be much more successful.

 The three most common bone grafting procedures are: